feltech/CppLuaPkg/README.md

 * Single CMakeLists.txt with conan integration via [official plugin](https://github.com/conan-io/cmake-conan) and LuaDist integration via their `luadist` binary.
-* Assumes conan and LuaDist are already available on the system.
+* Assumes conan, LuaDist and Moonscript are already available on the system.
 * Transpiles Moonscript as part of the build process.
 * Lua/Moonscript directory structure is reflected in runtime output dir, so import paths are predictable.
 * Demo installs